asvid/asvid.github.io/_posts/2022-04-04-tech_proposals_and_decision_logs.md

 If there is a deadline for introducing a complex change in 3 months, then you can slowly start to estimate the time-consumption, break the problem down into smaller parts, maybe you will have to do some spike, talk to people or teams with competence in the subject, consult the 3rd party providing e.g. hardware - documenting each stage will end with a 'tech proposal' for the solution with the biggest problems already solved.

 Procedures in the organization may require approval of changes by the architect or the security department.
 It is much easier to discuss changes when having a document, maybe with a diagram or API proposal.
-An architect can look at the 'tech proposal' at any time convenient for them, for example, coming down from an ivory tower. **It's easier to stuff your ideas when they're digestible**.
+An architect can look at the 'tech proposal' at any time convenient for them, for example, coming down from an ivory tower. **It's easier to sell your ideas when they're presented in a digestible way**.
 The security department will also quickly point to potential problems or places that require attention, having some outline of the solution, not bare code that they may not understand.

 # When is it worth creating a tech proposal
 I've noticed that a good indicator is the emergence of doubts as to how to solve the problem or implement the feature.
 We don't have a full image before writing the code, but sometimes we manage to identify the biggest gaps well in advance.